Australia tests recorded spoken judging critiques

 A crowd of about 2,000 attended the Scots School Albury competition.
 Australia is slowly emerging from measures to stem the most recent wave of COVID-19 infections.

 Non-piping and drumming music competitions use similar voice recording methods for many years.
-Drum Corps International (DCI) and other marching band competition circuits have used taped critiques for decades, but the pipe band world has so far been mostly reluctant adopt or even try similar methods.
+Drum Corps International (DCI) and other marching band competition circuits have used taped critiques for decades, but the pipe band world has so far been mostly reluctant to adopt or even try similar methods.